 Figure A: Wiring Diagram

 Use a double switch to power two different fixtures.
 The existing box must contain a neutral line that's not connected to the switch.

 Open the Switch Box and Test for Power

-With the power turned off at the main electrical panel, unscrew the switch and pull it out.
+Start the light fixture installation project by turning the power off at the main electrical panel, unscrewing the switch and pull it out the switch.
 Turn the power back on and use a noncontact voltage tester to locate the hot wire.

 Cut the Hole

 Trace around the box.
 Then draw a second line inside the first to indicate the cutout.
 Cut notches for clamps and other protrusions.

 Punch out one of the knockouts in the top of the box with a screwdriver.
 You’ll push the cable through this hole.